react-querybuilder/react-querybuilder/README.md

 Pass `true` to automatically add a rule to new groups.
 If a `query` prop is not passed in, a rule will be added to the root group when the component is mounted.
 If a `query` prop is passed in with an empty `rules` array, no rule will be added automatically.

+#### `inlineCombinators` _(Optional)_

+`boolean`

+Pass `true` to insert an independent combinator (and/or) selector between each rule/group in a rule group.
+(The combinator selector at the group level will not be available.)
+This is similar to the [`showCombinatorsBetweenRules`](#showcombinatorsbetweenrules-optional) option, except that each combinator selector is independent.
+You may find that users take to this configuration more naturally, as it allows them to express queries more like they would in their own language.

 #### `validator` _(Optional)_

 `(query: RuleGroupType) => boolean | { [id: string]: boolean | { valid: boolean; reasons?: any[] } }`